section-engineering-education/engineering-education/content/articles/autologout-js/index.md

 ### Creating an auto-logout feature using JavaScript

 #### Introduction
 When implementing security for our applications, we will at one point check if the user is still actively using the screen and decide whether to keep him/her logged in or not.
-This is particularly important if the application handles sensitive or private data to the user for example, bank account details.
-We will see how to do that using JavaScript basing on the input events such as keypresses, scrolls etc.
+This is particularly important if the application handles sensitive or private data to the user, for example, bank account details.
+We will see how to do that using JavaScript basing on the input events such as keypresses, scrolls, etc.

 #### Pre-requisites
-1. A basic knowledge in JavaScript
+1. A basic knowledge of JavaScript
-2. A basic knowledge in HTML and CSS.
+2. A basic knowledge of HTML and CSS.
-3. A basic knowledge in PHP(though not that necessary).
+3. A basic knowledge of PHP(though not that necessary).

-You can use any technolgy/language for the backend login script.
+You can use any technology/language for the backend login script.

 #### Brief overview
 We will look at an autologout implementation using JavaScript with the help of a simple login interface based on PHP as the backend.
-The display page will feature a counter that counts the number of seconds remaining befpre the user is loogged out due to inactivity.
-The timer for auto logging out will be reset if any of the event is detected.
+The display page will feature a counter that counts the number of seconds remaining before the user is logged out due to inactivity.
+The timer for auto logging out will be reset if any of the events is detected.
 The demo is found [here](https://sacco.terrence-aluda.com/sacco/eng-edtest.html).

 #### Getting started
 We will first create User Interface files in HTML and CSS for the login and display screens.

-> I wont explain the UI snippets because that's sort of beyond the scope of this article and also not the main aim of this.
+> I won't explain the UI snippets because that's sort of beyond the scope of this article and also not the main aim of this.
 You can create any of your own, it is not strictly limited to the ones I use.

-> The login credentials are: Phone Number - `1234567890` and Password- `1111`.
+> The login credentials are Phone Number - `1234567890` and Password- `1111`.

 **Login page**